If you want a truly personalized skateboard, then you’ll either have to pay someone to make it for you or build it yourself.

 Place your skateboard deck on the floor so that the nose and tail are pointing up.

-Make sure it’s lying flat.
+Make sure the skateboard deck is lying flat.

 Remove the backing from the grip tape and place it flat on the deck.